James White (general)

-White had a reputation for patience and tactfulness that was often lacking in his fellow Euro-American settlers on the Appalachian frontier.
+White had a reputation for patience and tactfulness that was often lacking in his fellow settlers on the Appalachian frontier.
 As lieutenant colonel commandant of the Knox County militia, White managed to defuse a number of potentially hostile situations between the settlers and the local Native Americans.
 He donated the land for many of Knoxville's early public buildings, and helped establish Blount College (now the University of Tennessee).
 White's descendants continued to play prominent roles in the political and economic affairs of Knoxville into the twentieth century.

 Biography

 Early life

+James White was born as the son of Moses White and Mary (née McConnel or McConnell) White.
+His father Moses White came to America from Ireland in 1742.
+James White's father had five other sons; Moses, John, William, David, and Andy.
+James White has been said by some to have been born in Rowan County, North Carolina, in 1747, at which time the county was not in existence, or in what is today Iredell County, North Carolina.
+According to William J. MacArthur Jr., James White was born in Salisbury, North Carolina.

-Brigadier General James White was born in Salisbury, Rowan County, North Carolina.
-He was born to Moses White and Mary McConnell White, who were of Scots-Irish descent.
-In 1770, White married Mary Lawson.
-White served as a captain in either the Rowan County Regiment or the Mecklenburg County Regiment of the North Carolina militia during the American Revolution, which would subsequently entitle him to a tract of land as payment for his service.
+James White might be the James White who was assaulted by a William Nelson and Willis Smith in 1767 or 1768, who were both charged with assault in the district of Salisbury, tried, and found not guilty.
+On April 14, 1770, White married Mary Lawson.
+White served as a captain in either the Mecklenburg County Regiment or the Rowan County Regiment of the North Carolina militia during the American Revolution, which would subsequently entitle him to a tract of land as payment for his service.

 As a result of North Carolina's Land Grab Act, which opened up lands in what is now East Tennessee to settlement, White and several others explored the Tennessee Valley as far west as what is now Lenoir City in 1783.
 White eventually obtained a grant for a 1000 acre tract of land at what is now Knoxville, and in 1784 he was elected to the senate of the new State of Franklin, a position which kept him preoccupied for the next two years.
 White relocated to what is now Knox County in 1785, initially building a simple cabin at what is now the Riverdale community east of modern Knoxville.
 Within a year, however, he had moved to his 1000 acre tract along the confluence of First Creek and the Tennessee River, and built what became known as White's Fort.
+His slaves accompanied him to his new home.
+The area in which he settled was Cherokee territory according to the Federal Treaty of Hopewell.
+White attended the Third Franklin Convention which was held in Greeneville, Tennessee in 1785.
+Also in 1785, White became one of the first speakers of the senate of Franklin, later he became a member of the Franklin House of Commons.